 * TheOtherMarty: Shooting started with James Coco as Tylo, but he suffered a gallbladder attack and was replaced with George Cole.

-* TroubledProduction: This was a much-ballyhooed family musical, the first-ever cinematic co-production between the United States and the U.S.S.R.
+* TroubledProduction: The movie was heavily hyped as being the first-ever cinematic co-production between the United States and the U.S.S.R.
 An AllStarCast of mostly American actors had the lead roles while respected director George Cukor helmed the project, shooting in Russia.

 ** The real trouble started in Russia.
 The Russian studio and crew were far behind the curve of the American talent (they had to replace the cinematographer because he'd ''never shot a film in color'') and the on-set translators weren't up to the task of making sure both sides could communicate clearly.
 Leading ladies Taylor, Creator/JaneFonda and Cicely Tyson all caused unique sets of problems: Taylor fell ill with amoebic dysentery, Fonda wouldn't stop chatting up the crew about politics, and Tyson warred with the director (among other things, she couldn't get proper lighting with a Caucasian woman serving as her stand-in).
 The American and Russian composers argued over the direction the score should take, James Coco (cast as Tylo the dog) dropped out in mid-shoot when he suffered a gallbladder attack, the filmmakers couldn't find real bluebirds to use or import for the title figure and resorted to dyeing ''pigeons'' (and their handlers were actually accused of '''eating''' some of them), etc. The resultant $12 million film was so bad that it tanked instantly; in the U.S. it still hasn't had a legit video release after 35+ years, and the financial figures related to it were rendered a '''state secret''' in Russia.